Beginner’s Guide

 STROLLERS & SMALL CHILDREN

-Many children aged 10-12 have successfully walked the entire pilgrimage.
-However, for children under 10 and parents pushing strollers, there are still sections of the pilgrimage route which are well suited for you too!
+Many children as young as 10 have successfully walked the entire pilgrimage.
+However, for children under 10 and/or parents pushing strollers, there are sections of the pilgrimage route which are well suited for you too!
 These are the spots:

 DAY 1: